WorkerFramework/worker-framework/documentation/worker-example.md

 Memory usage will vary significantly with the size of the input file.

-Any result whose size exceeds the `resultSizeThreshold` stipulated in the configuration class `ExampleWorkerConfiguration` will be written to the DataStore rather than held in a byte array directly within the worker result.
+Any result whose size exceeds the `resultSizeThreshold` stipulated in the configuration class `ExampleWorkerConfiguration` will be written to the DataStore rather than being held in a byte array directly within the worker result.

 ## Failure modes